treasure-data/serverengine/README.md

 Server programs running 24x7 hours need to survive even if a process stalled because of unexpected memory swapping or network errors.

-Supervisor automatically reboots the server process if heartbeat breaks out.
+Supervisor process runs as the parent process of the server process and monitor it to restart automatically.

 ```ruby
 se = ServerEngine.create(nil, MyWorker, {